The NFL Today

 The NFL Today is an American football television program on CBS that serves as the pre-game show for the network's National Football League (NFL) game telecasts under the NFL on CBS brand.
 The program features commentary on the latest news around the NFL from its hosts and studio analysts, as well as predictions for the day's games and interviews with players and coaches.
-Originally debuting as Pro Football Kickoff on September 17, 1961, the program airs before all NFL games broadcast by CBS (usually on Sundays at 12:00 p.m.
+Originally debuting as Pro Football Kickoff on September 15, 1961, the program airs before all NFL games broadcast by CBS (usually on Sundays at 12:00 p.m.
 Eastern Time Zone), and generally runs for one hour (except for Thanksgiving and during the postseason when it is generally 30 minutes).
-The program's commentators also provide commentary during game updates, the halftime reports, and the postgame show on the NFL on CBS broadcasts.
+The program's commentators also provide commentary during game updates, the halftime reports, and the postgame show on the NFL on CBS broadcasts at the conclusion of single early games and, if time permits, late games.

-Since 2017, longtime sportscaster James Brown has served as the host; with former Pittsburgh Steelers head coach Bill Cowher; former New York Giants quarterback Phil Simms; former Seattle Seahawks, Minnesota Vikings, and Detroit Lions wide receiver Nate Burleson; and former Cincinnati Bengals, New York Jets, and Arizona Cardinals quarterback Boomer Esiason serving as analysts.
+Since 2025, the crew consists of longtime sportscaster James Brown, who has served as the host of The NFL Today since 2006; former Pittsburgh Steelers head coach Bill Cowher; former Seattle Seahawks, Minnesota Vikings, and Detroit Lions wide receiver Nate Burleson; and former Atlanta Falcons quarterback Matt Ryan serving as analysts.

-The NFL Today broadcasts from Studio 43 at the CBS Broadcast Center in New York City; however, the program will occasionally broadcast from the game site for the AFC Championship Game and the Super Bowl.
-The pregame telecast of the Super Bowl is branded as The Super Bowl Today.
+The NFL Today broadcasts from Sean McManus Studio 43 at the CBS Broadcast Center in New York City; however, the program will occasionally broadcast from the game site of a high-profile regular season game, the AFC Championship Game, and the Super Bowl.
+The pregame telecast of the Super Bowl has sometimes been branded as The NFL Today at the Super Bowl, formerly The Super Bowl Today.

 From 2014 to 2017, CBS partnered with the NFL Network to air selected Thursday Night Football games; the NFL GameDay crew has appeared in segments on The NFL Today for both Thursdays and Sundays (and Saturdays when applicable).